Cianán: Life

-He was a pupil of the monk Nathan.
+Cianán was a pupil of the monk Nathan.
 As a youth, he was one of the fifty hostages whom the princes of Ireland gave to king Lóegaire mac Néill, by whom he was set free at the intercession of Bishop Ciarán.
 He then went into Gaul, and passed some time at Tours in the monastery of St. Martin.

 Returning to his native country, he converted great numbers to Christianity in Connacht.
-Then he went to Leinster, and founded a church in a place called to this day the Wood of Cianán.
-At length he went into the territory of Eoghan (Tír Eoghain), who was his mother Eithne's uncle.
-There he broke down a pagan altar and an idol and on the place built a Christian church.
+He then went to Leinster, and founded a church in a place called to this day the Wood of Cianán.
+At length, he went into the territory of Eoghan (Tír Eoghain), who was his mother Eithne's uncle.
+There, he broke down a pagan altar and an idol and on the place built a Christian church.
 According to manuscripts extant in the library at Cambridge, Cianán built here a church of stone, on that account called Damliag, corrupted into Duleek.
 It was the site of the first stone church in Ireland.
 He died on 24 November, in 489.

-Modern research indicates he may have been the origin behind the tribal name of Ciannachta.
+Modern research indicates Cianán may have been the origin behind the tribal name of Ciannachta.
 It also could explain the confusion over the site of his stone church being located in accounts within the territory of Eoghan, in north Ulster, while actually at Duleek in County Meath.
 A branch of the Ciannachta settled in Keenaght, County Londonderry, and may have carried the association with them.

-Duleek having suffered greatly by several fires and devastations of the Danes, its episcopal see was united to the diocese of Meath.
+Having suffered greatly by several fires and devastations of the Danes, Duleek united its episcopal see to the diocese of Meath.